Mihlali-tech/airbnb-clone-project/README.md

 - **Users** can leave multiple **Reviews**, each tied to a specific **Property**.
 - Each **Booking** has one corresponding **Payment** record.

+ Feature Breakdown
+Objective: Detail the features of the Airbnb Clone project.

+Instructions:

+-In your README.md file, create a section called “Feature Breakdown”.

+List the main features (e.g., user management, property management, booking system, etc.) as outlined in the project overview.

+Provide a 2-3 sentence description of each feature, explaining how it contributes to the project.

+Commit and push the changes to your GitHub repository.